ng-Classic/ng-classic/aio/content/guide/forms.md

 ## Summary

-The Angular Classicform discussed in this page takes advantage of the following framework features to provide support for data modification, validation, and more.
+The Angular Classic form discussed in this page takes advantage of the following framework features to provide support for data modification, validation, and more.

-*   An Angular ClassicHTML form template
+*   An Angular Classic HTML form template
 *   A form component class with a `@Component` decorator
 *   Handling form submission by binding to the `NgForm.ngSubmit` event property
 *   Template-reference variables such as `#heroForm` and `#name`